Cal McCrystal: Comedy/Theatre director

-ENO's Iolanthe
+Opera

+In 2014, McCrystal directed his first opera, Life On The Moon, an adaptation of Joseph Haydn's Il Mondo Della Luna, for English Touring Opera.

-In February 2018, McCrystal made his English National Opera (ENO) debut with Gilbert and Sullivan’s satirical fantasy Iolanthe, which received extensive press coverage before the production opened.
+In February 2018, he made his English National Opera (ENO) debut with Gilbert and Sullivan's satirical fantasy Iolanthe, which received extensive press coverage before the production opened.
 McCrystal was interviewed by The Daily Telegraph, The Sunday Times and The Times among others, and wrote a piece for The Guardian outlining his approach to Gilbert and Sullivan's operetta.
+Iolanthe was nominated for an Olivier Award in the Outstanding Achievement in Opera category.

 Iolanthe garnered strong reviews and became a substantial hit for the ENO.
-The Financial Times praised the production as “an all-round, knockout success”, and The Spectator described it as "a mischievous, daring production that produces the goods".
+The Financial Times praised the production as "an all-round, knockout success", and The Spectator described it as "a mischievous, daring production that produces the goods".

+McCrystal returned to ENO in 2021 to director Gilbert and Sullivan's HMS Pinafore, which opened at the London Coliseum with Les Dennis in the role of Sir Joseph Porter.
+The production was nominated for an Olivier Award in the Outstanding Achievement in Opera category.

+Both of McCrystal's ENO productions have been revived: Iolanthe in 2023 and HMS Pinafore in late 2025.
+British actress and comedian Mel Giedroyc joined the latter production in a non-singing role written for her by McCrystal and Toby Davies.